-Retention of Honors Standing: To remain in the honors program, each student must complete a minimum of twenty-four (24) semester hours each year at Spring Hill and maintain a cumulative 3.3 grade point average at graduation.
+Retention of Honors Standing: To remain in the Honors Program, each student must complete a minimum of twenty-four (24) semester hours each year at Spring Hill and hold a cumulative 3.3 grade point average at graduation.

-Graduation: Students must earn a total of twenty (20) honors points or more to successfully complete the Spring Hill College honors program.
+Graduation: Students must earn a total of twenty (20) honors points or more to successfully complete the Spring Hill College Honors Program.
 Upon confirmation that the student has met the requirements of the program, the director will notify the appropriate college personnel to ensure that the student is given honors credit on his or her transcript and other relevant forms.
 Completion of the program will be indicated by a special notation on the student's transcript.

-SPRING HILL COLLEGE ITALY CENTER
+SPRING HILL COLLEGE STUDY ABROAD